chenstarx/GoDB.js/README.md

 When schema is defined, you can use the defined indexes as search criteria in the `Table.get()` method.

-It is faster than `Table.find()`, especially when the table has huge amounts of data
+It is faster than `Table.find()`, especially when the table has huge amounts of data, since it uses Index to find item

 The design of schema is inspired by `Mongoose`

+**The following design is not implemented yet**

-If `schema` is defined, `GoDB` will check the data structure in operations like `Table.add()`: if the data structure does not fit in schema, report an error.
+If `schema` is defined, `GoDB` will check the data structure in table operations

-In short, `GoDB` will behave like MongoDB when the `schema` was not provided, but like MySQL if `schema` was defined.
+- Ignoring fields that are not existed in `schema`
+  - Unable to add data of non-existing fields
+  - Unable to get data from non-existing fields

 ### Table Schema